Medically reviewed by Drugs.com. Last updated on Feb 24, 2019.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience bladder irritation, polyuria, or urine discoloration.
-Have patient report immediately to prescriber dysuria, hematuria, or urinary retention (HCAHPS).
+• Patient may experience bladder irritation, polyuria, urinary incontinence, abdominal pain, nausea, or urine discoloration.
+Have patient report immediately to prescriber painful urination, hematuria, change in amount of urine passed, or urinary retention (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for health care professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience, and judgment in diagnosing, treating, and advising patients.